NBA Rumors: Danny Green Comments On Chances Kawhi Leonard Will Re-Sign With Raptors In 2019

 Rumors suggesting that Kawhi Leonard will merely be a one-year rental for the Toronto Raptors are still running rampant, as many still expect the former San Antonio Spurs forward to sign with a Los Angeles team — either the Lakers or the Clippers — once his player option comes up next summer.
 However, there are others who feel optimistic about Leonard’s chances of staying in Canada and re-signing with the Raptors after the 2018-19 season, and those people include Danny Green, who, together with Leonard, was traded in July from San Antonio to Toronto in a deal that sent DeMar DeRozan and Jakob Poeltl to the Spurs.

 In a recent episode of his Inside the Green Room podcast, Green said that he’s been happy so far since getting traded to the Raptors after playing the last eight seasons in San Antonio.
-As transcribed by the Score, Green believes Leonard, who had spent his entire seven-season NBA career with the Spurs prior to the trade, will also enjoy it in Toronto and might find it hard to leave the Raptors for another team if the opportunity arises.
+As transcribed by The Score, Green believes Leonard, who had spent his entire seven-season NBA career with the Spurs prior to the trade, will also enjoy it in Toronto and might find it hard to leave the Raptors for another team if the opportunity arises.

 “I don’t know where his mind is at for the future.
 I can’t predict or tell you.
 I can just tell you that the city of Toronto is gonna be hard to turn down after being there,” said Green.